-Liquidity and credit market issues present policymakers with a different set of challenges than addressing supply-side constraints.
-As a result, the focus of government policy expanded from a health crisis to macroeconomic and financial market issues that are addressed through a combination of monetary, fiscal, and other policies, including border closures, quarantines, and restrictions on social interactions.
-Essentially, while businesses have attempted to address worker and output issues at the firm level, national leaders attempted to implement fiscal policies to prevent economic growth from contracting sharply by assisting workers and businesses that face financial strains, and central bankers adjusted monetary policies to address mounting credit market issues.
+Liquidity and credit market issues presented policymakers with a different set of challenges than addressing supply-side constraints.
+As a result, the focus of government policy expanded from a health crisis to macroeconomic and financial market issues that were addressed through a combination of monetary, fiscal, and other policies, including border closures, quarantines, and restrictions on social interactions.
+Essentially, while businesses attempted to address worker and output issues at the firm level, national leaders attempted to implement fiscal policies to prevent economic growth from contracting sharply by assisting workers and businesses that faced financial strains, and central bankers adjusted monetary policies to address mounting credit market issues.

 In the initial stages of the health crisis, households did not experience the same kind of wealth losses they saw during the 2008-2009 financial crisis when the value of their primary residence dropped sharply.
-However, with unemployment numbers rising rapidly, job losses could result in defaults on mortgages and delinquencies on rent payments, unless financial institutions provide loan forbearance or there is a mechanism to provide financial assistance.
-In turn, mortgage defaults could negatively affect the market for mortgage-backed securities, the availability of funds for mortgages, and negatively affect the overall rate of economic growth.
-Losses in the value of most equity markets in the U.S., Asia, and Europe could also affect household wealth, especially that of retirees living on a fixed income and others who own equities.
-Investors that trade in mortgage-backed securities reportedly reduced their holdings while the Federal Reserve attempted to support the market.83 In the current environment, even traditional policy tools, such as monetary accommodation, apparently have not always been processed by markets in a traditional manner, with equity market indices displaying heightened, rather than lower, levels of uncertainty following the Federal Reserve's cut in interest rates.
-Such volatility is adding to uncertainties about what governments can do to address weaknesses in the global economy.
+However, as unemployment numbers rose, job losses resulted in defaults on mortgages and delinquencies on rent payments, requiring some financial institutions to provide loan forbearance or other mechanism to provide financial assistance.
+In turn, mortgage defaults threatened to negatively affect the market for mortgage-backed securities, the availability of funds for mortgages, and negatively affect the overall rate of economic growth.
+Losses in the value of most equity markets in the U.S., Asia, and Europe also affect household wealth, especially that of retirees living on a fixed income and others who own equities.
+Investors that trade in mortgage-backed securities reportedly reduced their holdings while the Federal Reserve attempted to support the market.
+125 In the initial stages of the crisis, even traditional policy tools, such as monetary accommodation, apparently were not always processed by markets in a traditional manner, with equity market indices displaying heightened, rather than lower, levels of uncertainty following the Federal Reserve's cut in interest rates.
+Such volatility added to uncertainties about what governments could do to address weaknesses in the global economy.